marshally/rack-modernizr/README.md

     # Initialize the rails application
     MyApp::Application.initialize!

 rack-modernizr was inspired by [jamesgpearce](https://github.com/jamesgpearce)'s super awesome [modernizr-server](https://github.com/jamesgpearce/modernizr-server).
-Some javascript was used from this project.
+Some javascript was used from that project.